 All vendors who sell any kind of processed food or drink, except coffee, must have a food permit from MAPAQ (Ministere de l’Agriculture, des Pecheries,et de l’Alimentation du Quebec) and have taken the food safety course.
 Their products have to be produced in a facility or kitchen that has been approved by a MAPAQ inspector.

 Returning vendors selling the same products as the year before are automatically accepted, however new products must be approved.
 When selecting new vendors, the market board focuses on the following questions:

 - Are new products filling gaps in the current product offerings at the market?

 - Is the product different from what is currently offered (e.g. organic vs. conventional)?

-- If the product offered is the same as what is already sold at Wakefield Market, does the product offered fit within the Market Growth Plan?
+- If the product offered is the same as what is already sold at Wakefield Market, is there enough customer demand to accept it?

 - Can the applicant demonstrate they can supply their product on a sustained basis over the number of weeks they ask to sell at the Wakefield Market?

 - What is the past relationship between the applicant and the Wakefield Market (if applicable).

 - What is the overall balance between primary food producers, prepared foods, and artisans.

 Final decisions are made by applications subcommittee of the board, in consultation with the board and, when applicable, artisan and/or food juries.